dotnet/docs/docs/core/tools/global-json.md

 This field:

-- Doesn't have globbing support, that is, the full version number has to be specified.
+- Doesn't have wildcard support, that is, the full version number has to be specified.
 - Doesn't support version ranges.

 #### allowPrerelease